echocat/puppet-graphite/README.md

 #####`gr_carbon_source`

 Default is `undef` (string).
-The version of the carbon package that should be installed.
+The source of the carbon package that should be installed.

 #####`gr_whisper_pkg`